 The population of Africa is the youngest among all the continents; half of Africans are 19 years of age or younger.
 Algeria is the biggest African nation by area and Nigeria is the biggest by population.
 Africa, especially central Eastern Africa, is famously known as the place of origin of people and the great gorillas, as confirmed by the discovery of the earliest primates and their ancestors, and later ones that have been dated to around seven million years back, including Sahelanthropus tchadensis, Australopithecus africanus, A. Afarensis, Homo erectus, H. habilis, and H. ergaster – with the earliest modern human found in Ethiopia being dated to around 200,000 years ago.
 Africa straddles the equator and includes various climate areas; it is the only continent to extend from the northern temperate to southern temperate zones.

 Tourism in Africa

-The successful nations in tourism are thriving because of variety of factors.
+The successful nations in tourism are thriving because of a variety of factors.
 Countries like Morocco and Tunisia profit from their lovely beaches and their relative closeness to Europe.
-Tourism in Egypt is mainly based on the rich history of Ancient Egypt, pyramids and antiquities.
-South Africa and Kenya benefit from wild safari adventures, attracting tourists to see the African wildlife.
+Tourism in Egypt is mainly based on the rich history of Ancient Egypt, pyramids, and antiquities.
+South Africa and Kenya benefit from wild safari adventures, attracting tourists to see African wildlife.